Todd Wagner: 2929 Entertainment

 Using the success of Broadcast.com, Wagner built the Wagner/Cuban Companies including 2929 Productions.
 Two films the company helped produce received Oscar nominations: (Good Night, and Good Luck and Enron: The Smartest Guys in the Room).
 Other films include Akeelah and the Bee and The Road.
-Wagner is currently developing The Chosen Few, a film about the landmark Korean War battle.
 Good Night, directed by and co-starring George Clooney, was nominated for six Academy Awards including Best Picture.

-Through 2929 Entertainment, Wagner and Mark Cuban own a group of vertically integrated entertainment properties that includes high-definition production company HDNet Films (produced the Academy Award–nominated documentary Enron: The Smartest Guys in the Room); distributor Magnolia Pictures (released Enron and Oscar-nominated Capturing the Friedmans); home video division Magnolia Home Entertainment; the Landmark Theatres art-house chain; and high-definition cable channels HDNet and HDNet Movies.
+Through 2929 Entertainment, Wagner and Mark Cuban have owned a group of vertically integrated entertainment properties including high-definition production company HDNet Films (produced the Academy Award–nominated documentary Enron: The Smartest Guys in the Room); distributor Magnolia Pictures (released Enron and Oscar-nominated Capturing the Friedmans); home video division Magnolia Home Entertainment; the Landmark Theatres art-house chain which was sold in 2018; and high-definition cable channels HDNet and HDNet Movies now AXS TV.

 Other business ventures

 Wagner also has a stake in the Dallas Mavericks, and he continues to invest in and nurture start-ups.
 Additionally, Wagner and Mark Cuban were the original investors in Content Partners LLC, a company that invests in the back-end profit participations of Hollywood talent.
 As of 2019, Wagner remained an equity partner.

 Additionally Wagner serves on the American Film Institute's Board of Trustees.

 In June 2015, it was announced that Wagner had acquired the celebrity charitable fundraising platform Prizeo for an undisclosed sum.

+Wagner's latest project is FoodFight USA, a nationwide grassroots campaign to clean up America's tainted food supply.
+In an early win, he influenced the passing of the California Food Safety Act in October 2023.